-- uri [{str, pathlib.Path, bytes, file}] The resource to load the image from, e.g. a filename, pathlib.Path, http address or file object, see the docs for more info. - index [{int, None}] If the URI contains multiple ndimages, select the index-th ndimage from among them and return it. - plugin [{str, None}] The plugin to be used.
+uri [{str, pathlib.Path, bytes, file}] The resource to load the image from, e.g. a filename, pathlib.Path, http address or file object, see the docs for more info.

+index [{int, None}] If the ImageResource contains multiple ndimages, and index is an integer, select the index-th ndimage from among them and return its metadata.
+If index is an ellipsis (...), return global metadata.
+If index is None, let the plugin decide the default.

+plugin [{str, None}] The plugin to be used.
 If None (default), performs a search for a matching plugin.